Issues and Challenges for Future Cities of Culture from the evaluation of Hull UK City of Culture 2017

 - Anyone with an interest in the city of Hull, its cultural transformations and the on-going impacts of Hull UK City of Culture 2017.

 - To present key findings relating to the outcomes and processes of Hull UK City of Culture 2017.

-- To provide initial interpretations of the data, offering early insights into the impacts of Hull UK City of Culture 2017, based around the core themes of:
+- To provide interpretations of the current data, offering insights into the impacts of Hull UK City of Culture 2017 and its early legacy, based around the themes of:

 - Arts and Culture